ARM-software/arm-trusted-firmware/docs/glossary.rst

       A collaborative engineering organization consolidating
       and optimizing open source software and tools for the Arm architecture.

+   LSP
+      A logical secure partition managed by SPM

    MMU
       Memory Management Unit